-At a meeting held on 23 September, strong representations were made by both the Priince Henry Community Associaiton representatives and Mr Morris that, for public safety reasons, spearfishing should be banned at Little Bay.
+At a meeting held on 23 September, 2019, strong representations were made by both the Priince Henry Community Association representatives and Mr Morris that, for public safety reasons, spearfishing should be banned at Little Bay.
 The DPI and spearfishing community representatives put forward a contrary view that the public safety issue could be best addressed by a non-regulatory approach involving the education of spearfishers about their safety responsibilities.

-Importantly, what was agreed by all parties at the meeting was that, for safety reasons, spearfishers should not be entering the water in the midst of beachgoers at Little Bay or be hunting for fish in the waters of the inner bay where people are swimming and snorkelling.
+Importantly, what was agreed by all parties at the meeting was that, for safety reasons, spearfishers should not be entering the water in the midst of beachgoers at Little Bay, or be hunting for fish in the waters of the inner bay where people are swimming and snorkelling.

 Accordingly, a compromise solution was hammered out at the meeting whereby it was agreed that spearfishing activities should be carried out only east of the red line, shown in the map below.
-Furthermore, spearfishers should only enter and exit from the water at points within the spearfishing area shown on the below map.
+Furthermore, spearfishers should enter and exit from the water only at points within the spearfishing area shown on the below map.

 What can beachgoers do to help?
 Complete the Feedback Form